-Only dependencies directly implied by the Gene Ontology structure were exploited in this study.
-It is possible that other dependencies exist among terms, and if so, that their incorporation could also improve results.
+improve results.
 Additional improvement in predictive performance could also be achieved by combining different types of protein correlative evidence, such as sequence similarity, PPI data, phylogeny, etc. Finally, our current approach relies on models of GO whose parameters are identical over the set of proteins in question.
-Similar assumption is made for MRF models that are not term specific.
-Relaxing the two assumptions may lead to more realistic models.
+A similar assumption is made for MRF models that are not term specific.
+Relaxing these two assumptions may lead to more realistic models.
 However, accurately estimating parameters of such models may be infeasible given current sizes of functionally annotated datasets.

-At present, computational issues preclude an application of the model to the entire Gene Ontology, which contains over 17,000 terms, with a substantial number of proteins.
+At present, computational issues preclude an application of the model to the entire Gene Ontology, which contains over 19000 terms, with a substantial number of proteins.
 Instead, one could apply the model to high level, general terms in the ontology, resulting in candidate root terms for the next round of application, and so on, until the most specific predictions possible are made.